Rwb3n/SF-Boxfresh-app/docs/reference/utilities/llm.md

 3. **Knowledge Augmentation**: LLMs supplement staff expertise with broad gardening knowledge
 4. **Scalable Analysis**: Process large volumes of customer feedback and service issues
 5. **Continuous Improvement**: Identify patterns and opportunities across large datasets

+## Documentation Consolidation

+*This document was migrated as part of the Documentation Consolidation Initiative (April 3-11, 2025) from the original `utility_function/llm.md` file.*